georgms/information-retrieval/section_phrase_queries.md

 ---
 # Phrase queries

-TODO: Inline code is not very distinguishable from regular texts.
-Use a different color or font.

 * &shy;<!-- .element: class="fragment" --> `fh salzburg` should not
   match `In Salzburg there is a University and in Vienna there is an FH`
 * &shy;<!-- .element: class="fragment" --> Search for names and concepts: `"fh salzburg"`, `"mountain bike"`